ackama/rails-template/README.md

 We aim to have the variants run as part of a configuration file, so that the rails-template becomes a metapackage where the template simply applies an "ackama-core" variant.
 After that, all the opt-in variants will get applied in some kind of configuration step.

 Each subdirectory of the variant directory contains a template.rb file, which is used to customize the newly generated app.
-Each `template.rb` tends to be well commented, and acts as the variant’s documentation.
+Each `template.rb` tends to be well commented, and acts as the variant's documentation.

 ### Default Variants